Business Process Management Overview

 Harry states simply that six sigma is about making money.
 It is about profitability, although improved quality and efﬁciency are immediate byproducts.
 The financial beneﬁts of six sigma projects are the measurements that create a link between philosophy and action.
 Financial benefits and associated risks are the factors used to evaluate, prioritize, select, and track all six sigma projects.
-This Section describes the common financial measures, methods for risk analysis, and the features of quality cost systems used for this purpose.
+This section describes the common financial measures, methods for risk analysis, and the features of quality cost systems used for this purpose.
 Project cost-benefit analysis is a comparison to determine if a project will be worthwhile.
-The analysis is normally performed prior to implementation of project plans and is based on time-weighted estimates of costs and predicted value of benefits.
+The analysis is normally performed prior to the implementation of project plans and is based on time-weighted estimates of costs and the predicted value of benefits.
 The cost-benefit analysis is used as a management tool to determine if approval should be given for the project go-ahead.
 The actual data is analyzed from an accounting perspective after the project is completed to quantify the financial impact of the project.

 - The sequence for performing a cost-benefit analysis is: